Meteor City, Arizona

-Meteor City was a historic trading post located on historic Route 66 west of the town of Unincorporated Winslow situated in Coconino County, Arizona.
-Accessing it from interstate 40 (I-40), you would exit at Mile-marker / Exit 239 (Meteor City Road) coming from the east or west.
+Meteor City was a historic trading post located on historic Route 66, west of the Unincorporated town of Winslow, within Coconino County, Arizona.
+Accessing it from Interstate 40 (I-40), you would exit at Mile-marker / Exit 239 (Meteor City Road) coming from the east or west.

 It has an estimated elevation of 5033 ft above sea level.

-Despite the name, Meteor City was never the name of a town, but rather, it was a trading post.
+Despite its name, Meteor City was never the name of a town, rather, it was a trading post.
 The Meteor City Trading Post, named in honor of the nearby Meteor or Barringer Crater, is the first of three Route 66-inspired roadside attractions located only a few miles apart along a 30-mile stretch west on Interstate 40 from Winslow to Flagstaff: Meteor City; the ghost town of Two Guns and the ruins of the Twin Arrows Trading Post / Diner and Gas Station, which now marks the turnoff for the new Twin Arrows Navajo Casino Resort.

 Meteor City was first opened in 1938 and was operated as the Sharber Service Station, under the Texaco brand, by Arizona resident Joe Sharber.

-In 1941, an expansion of the property by a new owner, Iowan Jack Newsum, nicknamed “Lonesome Jack,” included the addition of a trading post where visitors could buy gas, groceries and curios.
+In 1941, an expansion of the property by a new owner, Iowan Jack Newsum, nicknamed “Lonesome Jack,” included the addition of a trading post where visitors could buy gas, groceries, and curios.
 At one time the sign upon entering the area once read, "Population: 1" and later "Population 2" when the service station's proprietor Joseph Sharber married Gloria.
-A geodesic dome, complete with a bright yellow faux Mohawk, was built in 1979 after the original building burnt down in the 1960s to house the curio shop which was stocked with a variety of items, including moccasins, postcards and Baja shirts.
+In 1979, a geodesic dome, complete with a bright yellow faux Mohawk, was built after the original building burnt down in the 1960s to house the curio shop which was stocked with a variety of items, including moccasins, postcards, and Baja shirts.